Oleg Basilashvili: Childhood

 He was born to a family of mixed Russian, Polish, and Georgian origin.
 He is half Russian.

 Oleg Valerianovich Basilashvili was born on 26 September 1934 in Moscow, Russian SFSR, Soviet Union.
 His father, named Valerian Basilashvili, was a director of the Moscow Polytechnical College.
 His mother, named Irina Ilyinskaya, was a teacher of linguistics.

 His father made up a humorous story that his grandfather had once arrested a dangerous criminal named Dzhugashvili, who was really Joseph Stalin.
 In reality Basilashvili's maternal grandfather was a Russian Orthodox priest and an architect, who participated in the construction of the Cathedral of Christ the Saviour in Moscow.
-During the World War II, young Oleg Basilashvili was evacuated from Moscow to the Transcaucasian republic of Georgia.
+During World War II, young Oleg Basilashvili was evacuated from Moscow to the Transcaucasian republic of Georgia.
 There he went to a primary school and lived with his paternal grandfather until the end of World War II.

 Acting career

 In 1956, Oleg Basilashvili graduated from the Acting School of the Moscow Art Theatre, where he had studied under Pavel Massalsky.
 His group had many actors who would achieve fame in the future: among his fellows were Yevgeny Yevstigneyev, Mikhail Kozakov and Tatiana Doronina, his first wife.
 Together with Doronina, Basilashvili joined the troupe at the Bolshoi Drama Theater (BDT) in Leningrad under the leadership of the legendary director Georgy Tovstonogov.
 Since 1959 Basilashvili has been a permanent member of the troupe at the BDT in St. Petersburg.
 There his stage partners were such stars as Kirill Lavrov, Tatiana Doronina, Alisa Freindlich, Lyudmila Makarova, Svetlana Kryuchkova, Zinaida Sharko, Valentina Kovel, Innokenty Smoktunovsky, Oleg Borisov, Pavel Luspekayev, Sergei Yursky, and many other remarkable Russian actors.
 Basilashvili's most memorable stage works were in the play Uncle Vanya by Anton Chekhov, Kholstomer based on the eponymous story of Leo Tolstoy, The Lower Depths by Maxim Gorky, and other classic plays directed by Tovstonogov.